Mechanical Engineering (B.S.M.E.)

 - 1

-To advance to upper-division courses, a student majoring in mechanical engineering must earn certification: the student may accumulate no more than three grades of D or F in the mathematics, science or engineering courses used to satisfy certification requirements.
-Included in this number are courses transferred from other institutions, multiple repeats of a single course, and single repeats in multiple courses.
+To advance to upper-division mechanical engineering courses, a student majoring in mechanical engineering must earn certification: the student must complete all courses listed below while accumulating at most three grades of D or F in the listed mathematics, science, or engineering courses.
+This number includes courses transferred from other institutions and multiple repeats of a single course.

-In addition, students must also earn at least five grades of B or better in these mathematics, science, or engineering courses:
+In addition, students must earn at least five grades of B or better in the same mathematics, science, or engineering courses.
+A P (Pass) grade in these courses is considered a C in satisfying this certification requirement.

 Code | Title | Hours |